pbklink/motif-core/etc/motif-core.api.md

     Replace = 1
 }

-// Warning: (ae-internal-missing-underscore) The name "ListsStaticInitialise" should be prefixed with an underscore because the declaration is marked as @internal
-//
-// @internal (undocumented)
-export namespace ListsStaticInitialise {
-    // (undocumented)
-    export function initialise(): void;
-}

 // Warning: (ae-missing-release-tag) "LitIvemAlternateCodes" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 // Warning: (ae-missing-release-tag) "LitIvemAlternateCodes" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //